Skip to content

 5. Be study wise.
 Focus on all headings and subheadings.
 They can help you organize your thoughts – and often give a logical structure to follow.
 Be sure you know all bold faced or italicized words.
 (Often, this is a clue that these terms are vital doorways to the information!)
 Review all summary sections and review questions.
 This can help to be sure you have successfully hit on all the points the textbook editors feel important.
 Review highlighted material.
 You obviously marked the book for a reason, try to figure out why.
 Be wary of using highlighted lines from second hand textbooks - you don't know for sure that the previous owner of the book got an "A" in the course!
 Check all your marginal notes.
 They may help you relate the text to your notes.
 It is always good to review your thoughts to recapture the moment.
 Review the key concepts out loud.
 Being your own lecturer can prove to your benefit, and you get to hear yourself talk!
 Some students find it extremely beneficial to record themselves reading summaries and notes out loud and then to listen to the notes at the same time as reading them – or just before going to bed.
 This helps to assimilate the knowledge visually (via the eyes) as well as on the auditory level (via the ears) – thus providing double benefit.

 6. Natural study aids: if you have difficulty concentrating and remembering what you study, try BrainShine to assist the brain in processing information and recalling studied material.
-More information can be found here.
-If you are in the mature years and struggling with memory all round, try BrainShine or natural adult ADHD management, see Focus Formula
+If you are in the mature years and struggling with memory all round, try BrainShine or natural adult ADHD management, see Adult ADHD Combo Pack.

 An Important Message on pharmaceutical ‘Study Aids’